catmaid/CATMAID/sphinx-doc/source/administration.rst

   an optional statistics summary table.
 Consider running this command regularly over, e.g. over night using Celery or a cron job.

+* If large client requests result in status 400 errors, you might need to raise the ``DATA_UPLOAD_MAX_MEMORY_SIZE`` setting, which is the maximum allowed request body size in bytes.
+It defaults to 10 MB (83886080).

 Making CATMAID available through SSL
 ------------------------------------